shanmukhchandrasekhar/Apache-kafka/README.md

 ![need](https://user-images.githubusercontent.com/38941778/96377960-9cedb700-11a6-11eb-9ed4-b463e4dd7203.JPG)

-* In the above scenario all the data pipe line are getting complex with the increase in the number of systems.
+* In this scenario all the data pipe line are getting complex with the increase in the number of systems.
 Adding a new server requires more data pipelines which will make data flow more complicated and managing these data pipelines becomes very difficult.

 ## Kafka decouples data pipelines:

 ![need 1JPG](https://user-images.githubusercontent.com/38941778/96378173-dffc5a00-11a7-11eb-8c1a-c5a159e3b561.JPG)

 * Kafka decouples all of the data pipelines.
 Producers which produces all of the messages or generate all of the data is stored in the form of a stream in the kafka cluster.
 From the kafka cluster consumer consumes all of the data.
-In this number of pipelines are decreased.
+In this number scenario of pipelines are decreased.

 # kafka terminology
 ## Broker: